DataDog/dd-trace-rb/docs/DevelopmentGuide.md

 Some general guidelines for adding new integrations:

- - An integration can either be added directly to `dd-trace-rb`, or developed as its own gem that depends on `ddtrace`.
+ - An integration can either be added directly to `dd-trace-rb`, or developed as its own gem that depends on `datadog`.
  - Integrations should implement the configuration API for easy, consistent implementation.
 (See existing integrations as examples of this.)
  - All new integrations require documentation, unit/integration tests written in RSpec, and passing CI builds.
  - It's highly encouraged to share screenshots or other demos of how the new integration looks and works.